-Every Liberal Studies major must complete a “Liberal Studies Concentration Proposal Form” and submit it to Interdisciplinary Programs (HH 291) within one semester of admission to the program.
+Every Multidisciplinary Studies major must complete a “Multidisciplinary Studies Concentration Proposal Form” and submit it to Interdisciplinary Programs (HH 291) within one semester of admission to the program.
 When you declare the major it should be one of the first things you begin to work on.

-Every Liberal Studies degree is a little bit different from every other Liberal Studies degree.
+Every Multidisciplinary Studies degree is a little bit different from every other Multidisciplinary Studies degree.
 The function of your proposal is to determine what exactly is YOUR degree going to be like.
 Your proposal has 2 main parts: a statement of purpose and a list of courses.
 These two parts are intended to work together, and should clearly fit together and inspire each other.

 Designing Your STATEMENT OF PURPOSE

 Begin by sitting down and thinking honestly about the questions.
-Why DO you want to get a Liberal Studies major, instead of an English, or Business, or Life Sciences major?
+Why DO you want to get a Multidisciplinary Studies major, instead of an English, or Business, or Life Sciences major?
 What is your motivation?
-What can Liberal Studies do that other programs cannot quite accomplish, in your case?
+What can Multidisciplinary Studies do that other programs cannot quite accomplish, in your case?

 Many people who ask you this question will be a little skeptical about the value of your degree.
 They know what an English degree, or a Business or Life Sciences degree is, and what they are good for.
-But they aren’t quite certain what a Liberal Studies degree is.
-Find a way of explaining how YOUR Liberal Studies plan hangs together and makes sense.
+But they aren’t quite certain what a Multidisciplinary Studies degree is.
+Find a way of explaining how YOUR Multidisciplinary Studies plan hangs together and makes sense.

 Once you have thought carefully through the issues, write a few paragraphs to explain your proposal.
 You may need to summarize, you’ll find you need to do that a lot in the future.
 Part of the point of the rationale, is to practice boiling your arguments down into brief main points.
 Feel free to edit your rationale several times until it says just exactly what you what it to say, as succinctly and eloquently as you can manage.